sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

 ### `fill`

-Fills specified rectangular or polygonal areas of an image with a color and opacity.
+Fills specified rectangular or polygonal areas of an image with a color and opacity, or makes them transparent.
 This tool allows filling multiple areas of an image with a customizable color and opacity.
 Each area can be a rectangle defined by a bounding box with coordinates `[x1, y1, x2, y2]` or a polygon defined by a list of points.
 The `opacity` parameter controls the transparency of the fill (1.0 is fully opaque, 0.0 is fully transparent, default is 0.5).
-The `color` is in BGR format, e.g., `[255, 0, 0]` for blue (default is `[0,0,0]` black).
+The `color` is in BGR format, e.g., `[255, 0, 0]` for blue (default is `[0,0,0]` black). **Special behavior**: If `color` is set to `null` (or `None` in Python), the specified area is made fully transparent, effectively deleting it.
+The `opacity` parameter is ignored in this case.

 - **Required arguments:**
   - `input_path` (string): Full path to the input image
   - `areas` (array): List of areas to fill.
 Each item is a dictionary that must contain either:
     - A rectangle: `x1`, `y1`, `x2`, `y2` (integers).
     - A polygon: `polygon` (a list of points, e.g., `[[x1, y1], [x2, y2], ...]`).
-    - Optionally, each dictionary can also contain `color` (list of 3 ints [B,G,R], default [0,0,0]) and `opacity` (float 0.0-1.0, default 0.5).
+    - Optionally, each dictionary can also contain `color` (list of 3 ints [B,G,R] or `null`, default [0,0,0]) and `opacity` (float 0.0-1.0, default 0.5).
 - **Optional arguments:**
   - `output_path` (string): Full path to save the output image.
 If not provided, will use input filename with '_filled' suffix.
 - **Returns:** string (path to the image with filled areas)